We eat Quinoa at least once a week and this is one of my husband’s

 ¾ cup Whole Raw Almonds

-6 small Tangerines, peeled, seeded, sectioned with pith removed
+6 small Tangerines, peeled, seeded, sectioned with pith

 ½ cup fresh Chives, chopped